JL3624/LSTM-GAT-Portfolio-Optimization/README.md

 ## 🎯 Project Objectives
 The objective of this project is to develop and evaluate a deep learning model that can optimally allocate wealth across multiple assets using both price-based and sentiment-driven signals.
 Specifically, we aim to assess whether a hybrid LSTM-GAT architecture can outperform traditional portfolio strategies such as equal-weighted and mean-variance optimized portfolios.
 We also explore the role of financial news sentiment in enhancing model robustness and improving risk-adjusted returns, particularly during periods of market uncertainty.

+## 📂 Files

+### `Literature_Review.pdf`
+This document provides a detailed review of prior research relevant to our project.
+It focuses on three key papers, analyzing the methodologies, strengths, and limitations of each.
+The discussion highlights how these works informed our modeling choices.

+### `Model_Result_and_Discussion.pdf`
+This report presents the results of five different versions of our proposed model.
+It includes comprehensive evaluation metrics such as total return, annualized return, volatility, Sharpe ratio, Value at Risk (VaR), and maximum drawdown.
+It also contains time-series plots of cumulative returns and predicted portfolio weights across the test period.
+Each model version is discussed in detail, with analysis of performance, design choices, and their implications.
+The document also includes a section outlining limitations and directions for future improvement.

+### `Poster_Final.pdf`
+This is the final project poster summarizing our work .
+It provides an overview of the project's motivation, data sources, model architecture, feature engineering, graph structure design, and key results.